visualnaut/visualnaut/README.md

 ## A self⏤proclaimed visualnaut 🚀

-Hi folks 👋🏻, I'm Kersa, **a self⏤taught developer and designer** from Indonesia 🇮🇩 <br>
+#### Hi folks 👋🏻, I'm Kersa, **a self⏤taught developer and designer** from Indonesia 🇮🇩 <br>
-My daily activities are writing codes with bugs as a feature and design some rectangles <br>
-with a fancy drop shadow and extra corner radius to make it pop.
+My daily activities are writing codes with bugs as a feature and design some rectangles with a fancy drop shadow and extra corner radius to make it pop.

 ##### Currently I'm working at [🐨 Qoala](https://www.qoala.app/), an insurtech with a vision to make insurance more accessible for everyone.